FOSSEE/st-scripts/getting_started_with_ipython/script.rst

 ..
 R31

-let's revise quickly what we have learnt today.In this tutorial we learnt
+This brings us to the end of this tutorial.In this tutorial,we have learnt to,

-  1. to invoke the ``ipython`` interpreter by typing ipython.
+  1. Invoke the ``ipython`` interpreter by typing ipython.
-  #. to quit the ``ipython`` interpreter by using <ctrl>d.
+  #.
+Quit the ``ipython`` interpreter by using <ctrl>d.
-  #. to navigate in the history of ``ipython`` by using the arrow keys.
+  #.
+Navigate in the history of ``ipython`` by using the arrow keys.
-  #. what is tab-completion.
+  #.
+Use the tab-completion feauture for writing python functions.
-  #. to see the documentation of functions using question mark.
+  #.
+See the documentation of functions using exercise mark.
-  #. to interrupt using <ctrl>c when we make an error.
+  #.
+Interrupt using <ctrl>c when we make an error.

 ..
 R32

-Here are some self assessment questions for you to solve
+Here are some self assessment questionss for you to solve

 1. ``ipython`` is a programming language similar to Python.
      True or False